Amit-TheDeveloper/customertransactionservice/README.md

 This project is a SpringBoot application which exposes REST endpoints to enable various operations to facilitate transactions on a Customer Account.
 The project is organized as a maven project with pom.xml in root directory.
 You must build the resource using your IDE or maven from the command line prior to starting the applications to prevent startup issues.

-You can build the project from the commandline by navigating to the root directory and invoking mvn -U clean install
+You can build the project from the commandline by navigating to the root directory and invoking mvn -U clean install -DskipTests

 1) Supported Api's: Header used: Content-Type: application/json